 Fact 1: About 44 million people live in Kenya as at the time of this writing.

 Fact 2: Kenya was a British colony and was under British colonial rule between 1895 and 1963.

-Fact 3: Kenya’s Great Rift Valley was formed around 20 million years ago, when the crust of the Earth was split.
+Fact 3: Kenya’s Great Rift Valley was created around 20 million years ago when the crust of the Earth was split.

 Fact 4: Kenya only has only two seasons.
 One rainy season and one dry season in a year.